 Article X – Changes to the Charter

 This Charter cannot cover every possible event.
-For those instances when a decision must be made that is not directly covered by the Charter, the Council and LLC may codify their decisions in an Errata section.
-The Council and LLC will not make additions to the Errata section except in cases where omission would cause confusion or be otherwise detrimental to the good of Grievance.
+For those instances when a decision must be made that is not directly covered by the Charter, the Council may codify its decisions in an Errata section.
+The Council will not make additions to the Errata section except in cases where omission would cause confusion or be otherwise detrimental to the good of Grievance.
 The Errata will be posted as a “living document” that, while separate from the Charter, is binding on all members as an extension of the Charter.
+Amending the Charter requires an affirmative vote from no fewer than seven of the ten active Council Members.

 No document is able to cover every contingency.
 This Errata section is designed to cover any gaps in the Grievance Charter.
 When the Council or LLC make interpretations from the Charter that will set precedent for future circumstances, those decisions and interpretations will be placed in this section.
 The Errata is a “living document”; that is, it will be added to over time.
 However, the Council and LLC should take great care to add only those interpretations that are meant to be binding.
 Nothing should be added to this section without forethought regarding the long-term ramifications to Grievance and its members.
 Items here are listed in order as they are referred to in the Charter.
 For ease of reference, the Article governing the item is given.